corticometrics/fs-docker/readme.md

 ```
 make install
 ```
-This should install FreeSurfer to `~/fs-xenial/bin`
+This should install FreeSurfer to `/fs/bin` (inside the container)

 Now, type `exit` to exit the container.
-You should now have a full freesurfer install dir at `~/fs-xenial/bin`
+Since `~/fs-xenial/bin` was mounting inside the container to `/fs/bin`, you should now have a full freesurfer install dir at `~/fs-xenial/bin`

 ## The `fs-dev-xenial-recon-all` container
 -----------------------------------------------------------------------